rsususco/zoopaz-radio/README.md

 Description
 ===========

-A simple mp3, ogg and m4a streaming app with radio mode and playlists.
-It is built using PHP, HTML, CSS and JavaScript (jQuery).

-In radio mode a random playlist will be generated and as each song finishes it's popped off the list and a new song is pushed onto the end.
+An audio player web app for streaming mp3, ogg, m4a and other formats supported by jPlayer.
+It's built upon PHP, JavaScript, HTML, CSS and some UNIX utilties - no database required.

-See screenshots for various views.
+See features and screenshots below.

 Screenshots
 ===========